-Water absorption test shows excellent performance of the plastic waste brick.
-Good quality of bricks do not absorb more than 20% of water.
+Water absorption test showed excellent performance of the plastic waste brick.
+Good quality of bricks shall not absorb more than 20% of water.
 This concludes that the presence of plastic waste in the bricks helps on the performance of the bricks.

-C. Efflorescence Test
+C. Efflorescence test